materialsproject/fireworks/docs/queue_tutorial.rst

 Perhaps the most severe limitation is that the Queue Launcher submits queue scripts with identical queue parameters (e.g., all jobs will have the same walltime, use the same number of cores, etc.)

-If you have just two or three sets of queue parameters for your jobs, you can work around this limitation.
+If you have just two or three sets of queue parameters for your jobs, you can work aroundue this limitation.
 First, recall that you can use the FireWorker file to restrict which jobs get run (see tutorial).
 If you have two types of jobs, you can run *two* Queue Launchers.
 Each of these Queue Launchers use different queue parameters, corresponding to the two types of jobs you'd like to run.
 In addition, each Queue Launcher should be run with a corresponding FireWorker that restricts that jobs for that launcher to the desired job type.

 If you have many types of jobs, all of which use different queue parameters, this limitation might restrict your application.